Submitted URL seems to be a Soft 404: what does it mean and how to fix?

 What causes soft 404 errors and how to fix them?

-There are many reasons why Google may consider a page to be a soft 404.
-In this section, we’ll cover the most common ones.
+There are many reasons why Google may consider a page to be a soft 404 error.
+In this section, we'll cover the most common reasons.

 404 page incorrectly returns HTTP status 200

 A 404 page is shown, but the page is still returning the HTTP status code 200 OK.

 Fix: make sure to return this status code instead of a

 200 OK.
 By doing so, you'll send Google the right signal and the page will be removed from their index, and the issue in Google Search Console will automatically close.
 Make sure these URLs are also removed from the XML sitemap.